Skip to main content

 Option A: Create the key using AWS CLI

-We provide automated scripts to create the necessary KMS key(s) with the correct policy and permissions.
+We provide automated scripts to create the necessary AWS KMS key(s) with the correct policy and permissions.
 Choose the option that matches your backup configuration.

 Single-region backup